Pathways to Success

 School District U-46 wants to make these small learning communities available to all students.
 We believe all our students deserve a creative, supportive environment where they will have access to the most engaging and relevant coursework.

-The College and Career Academies will be designed to prepare U-46 students for the rigors of college and tomorrow’s career skills.
-The updated plan calls for all U-46 high schools to each house the same five academies, with the focus being Arts, Humanities, Liberal Arts, Business, and STEM (Science, Technology, Engineering, Mathematics).
+The new College and Career Academies will be designed to prepare U-46 students for the rigors of college and tomorrow’s career skills.
+The plan calls for all U-46 high schools to each house the same five academies, with the focus being Fine Arts, Human Services, Liberal Arts, Business, and STEM (Science, Technology, Engineering, Mathematics).

-The work involved in moving to all-Academy model has been in the works for the past couple of years, and it includes the adoption of Naviance, a web-based college and career readiness platform for use in middle school and high school; a partnership with the Alignment Collaborative for Education; the addition of guidance counselors this year to the District’s eight middle schools; and Explore, the District’s annual curriculum and career expo, which was recently hosted at the Sears Centre.
+The work involved in moving to all-Academy model has been underway for the past couple of years, and it includes the adoption of Naviance, a web-based college and career readiness platform for use in middle school and high school; a partnership with the Alignment Collaborative for Education; the addition of guidance counselors to the District’s eight middle schools; and Explore, the District’s annual curriculum and career expo, which was recently hosted at the Sears Centre.

 Bartlett High School